ChuaRosal30/CSTest/README.md

 # d.
 Incorporates real-time monitoring capabilities that give constant reports on rain intensity, river conditions, and weather-related warnings.
 The system will send warnings to alert users about shifting conditions and possible flooding depending on the location.

 # e.
 Provides an implementation of a community reporting capability that enables users to report on active flood events.
 These reports will be accessible in the application and archived in a database to feed into subsequent updates in affected provinces' flood histories and risk factors.

+# Features:

+# Calculates the risk of flooding in each province (using statistics, environmental factors, and flooding history) to identify the most prone provinces.

+# Categorizes each province according to their estimated risk through a color-coded system.

+# Recommends an evacuation plan, risk reduction plan, and/or emergency response plan according to the risk category of each province.
+Additionally contains the phone numbers of local emergency response teams.